JohnPaulinePineda/Portfolio_Project_52/docs/index.md

 ## 1.7.
 Consolidated Findings <a class="anchor" id="1.7"></a>

 1. In the context of Cox proportional hazards regression, penalties are used to prevent overfitting and improve the generalizability of the model by adding a constraint to the optimization problem.
 These penalties can help improve the model's predictive performance and interpretability by addressing overfitting and multicollinearity issues.

-1. The choice of penalty will depend on a number of factors including interpretability, multicollinearity handling and variable selection capabilities.
+2. The choice of penalty will depend on a number of factors including interpretability, multicollinearity handling and variable selection capabilities.
     * [No penalty](https://lifelines.readthedocs.io/en/latest/) (no regularization) can lead to overfitting, especially when the number of predictors is large or when there is multicollinearity among the predictors.
     * [Lasso penalty](https://lifelines.readthedocs.io/en/latest/) (L1 regularization) encourages sparsity in the coefficients by setting some coefficients exactly to zero, effectively performing variable selection.
     * [Ridge penalty](https://lifelines.readthedocs.io/en/latest/) (L2 regularization) shrinks the coefficients towards zero but does not set them exactly to zero, which can be beneficial in dealing with multicollinearity among predictors.
     * [Elastic net penalty](https://lifelines.readthedocs.io/en/latest/) (L1 and L2 regularization) combines the benefits of both Lasso and Ridge penalties, promoting sparsity while also dealing with multicollinearity.
-2. Comparing all results from the penalized cox regression models formulated, the most viable model for prediction was determined as:
+3. Comparing all results from the penalized cox regression models formulated, the most viable model for prediction was determined as:
     * [Elastic net penalty](https://lifelines.readthedocs.io/en/latest/) (optimized for a heavily weighted L2 over L1 regularization)
         * Demonstrated the best independent cross-validated (**Concordance Index** = 0.8152) and test (**Concordance Index** = 0.8671) model performance
         * Showed considerable overfit between the train (**Concordance Index** = 0.8501) and cross-validated (**Concordance Index** = 0.8152) model performance
         * Selected a sufficient number of predictors (12 out of 17)
         * Identified a sufficient number of statistically significant predictors (3 out of 12)
-            * <span style="color: #FF0000">Bilirubin</span>
+            * <span style="color: #FF0000">Bilirubin</span>: Increase in value associated with a more elevated hazard
-            * <span style="color: #FF0000">Prothrombin</span>
+            * <span style="color: #FF0000">Prothrombin</span>: Increase in value associated with a more elevated hazard
-            * <span style="color: #FF0000">Age</span>
+            * <span style="color: #FF0000">Age</span>: Increase in value associated with a more elevated hazard
         * Demonstrated good survival profile differentiation between the risk groups
         * Estimated resonable hazard and survival probability profile for 5 sampled cases
         * Obtained **SHAP values** provided an insightful and clear indication of each predictor's impact on the prediction, independent of the penalization
+            * Higher values for <span style="color: #FF0000">Bilirubin</span> result to increased event risk
+            * Higher values for <span style="color: #FF0000">Prothrombin</span> result to increased event risk
+            * Higher values for <span style="color: #FF0000">Age</span> result to increased event risk

 ```python